-BATA funds the toll bridges' operations, maintenance and administration; and the long-term capital improvement and rehabilitation of the bridges, including projects mandated by Regional Measure 1 and the Toll Bridge Seismic Retrofit Program.
+BATA funds the toll bridges' operations, maintenance and administration; and the long-term capital improvement and rehabilitation of the bridges, including projects mandated by Regional Measure 1, Regional Measure 2 and the Toll Bridge Seismic Retrofit Program.

 BATA originally was created by the state Legislature in 1997 to administer the base $1 auto toll on the Bay Area's seven state-owned toll bridges.
 It began operations in 1998 under the auspices of MTC.

 BATA assumed responsibility for managing the Bay Area's FasTrak electonic toll collection program in 2004.
 FasTrak can be used for toll payment on all of the Bay Area's toll bridges, including the Golden Gate Bridge, on the region's growing network of Express Lanes, and for parking at San Francisco International Airport.